-After many months of testing, all Excel 365 apps now have dynamic arrays (except Excel Online) – a major and powerful expansion of Excel’s powers.
+After many months of testing, all Excel 365 apps now have dynamic arrays (except Excel Online) though some are just for Insiders at present.
+Dynamic Arrays are a major and powerful expansion of Excel’s powers.
 The new abilities, functions and error messages might seem scary but are a great leap forward for Excel.

 All Excel 365 incarnations, except the browser-based Excel Online, now have dynamic arrays – not just Windows.
 Dynamic arrays are in the July updates of Excel 365 for Windows, Mac, Apple and Android devices (see below for the full list).
 Even the forgotten Windows Mobile version of Excel 365 now has Dynamic Arrays.